Best Sales on Pillows, Duvets, and More Sleep Essentials

 Mattress Toppers

 Lab tests find that this topper from Casper doesn’t allow users to sink in as deeply as others.
 This topper feels like an actual mattress, adding a touch of medium softness where needed without allowing the body to sink in too much.
 The two-layer cushion combines a layer of softer foam over a firmer base layer of foam.
 At a little under 16 pounds, it’s easy to move around, and its machine-washable zip-off cover made of polyester, cotton, rayon, and spandex makes it easy to clean.
 However, this topper can not be flipped.
-Casper offers a 30-night risk-free trial, and its toppers are backed by a 5-year limited mattress topper warranty.
+Casper’s toppers are backed by a 5-year limited mattress topper warranty.
+Just note that this is a final sale item and cannot be returned or exchanged.

 Air Purifiers